 Albert Schweitzer was no solid Biblical theologian.
 Yet he was a fascinating visionary, speaking about the twentieth century with prophetic insight.

 While he was at Lamberene he wrestled with the question: What is civilization?
 What single factor determines the rise and fall of civilizations?
 He wrestled with this question for months if not years.
-And then one day as they were boating up the river and he stared into the African bush it dawned on him: “Yes!
+Then one day, as they were boating up the river and he stared into the African bush it dawned on him: “Yes!
 Civilization is… reverence for life” That’s it!
+He nailed it.

-But where does this reverence for life come from?
+But where does reverence for life come from?
 From India or China?
 From Islam or the Nordic religions?
 From Aztec or Zulu traditions?
 Or does it perhaps come from secular humanism?
 Not at all.
-It comes from the Bible teaching us that every human being is sacred, created in God’s image, the Imago Dei.
+It comes from the Bible’s teaching that every human being is sacred, created in God’s image, as an Imago Dei.

-That is why we must hold on to the Word, like as to lamp in a dark place.
+That is why we must hold on to the Word, as to a lamp in a dark place.

-Jesus basically told us in Luke 15: “If you have lost one sheep out of a hundred, you go after it, until you find it… For let me tell you this, if you don’t care for the one, you will soon not care for any.”
-And in Luke 10 he showed us in the story of the Good Samaritan, how we should do good even to those who may despise us.
-But, we will only begin to do so, once we have realized that Christ himself was that despised Samaritan who came to us, when we lay dying by the roadside, bleeding to death, due to our wickedness and sin.
+Jesus told us in Luke 15: “If you have lost one sheep out of a hundred, you go after it, until you find it… ” For if we don’t care for one, we will soon not care for any.
+He also told us in the story of the Good Samaritan, how we should do good even to those who despise us.
+But, how shall that ever happen, unless we realize Christ himself was that despised Samaritan who came to us, when we lay dying by the roadside, bleeding to death due to our sin?

 Human Rights teetering